The Manufacturer's Suggested Retail Price (MSRP) for a MINI Cooper Hardtop 2 Door is $20,700.

 -Cabin Air Microfilter

-To receive MINI Maintenance Program services at no cost, just schedule an appointment at your authorized MINI dealer while your vehicle is covered by this program.
+To receive Complimentary Scheduled MINI Maintenance, just schedule an appointment at your authorized MINI dealer while your vehicle is covered by this program.
 And since all of the program’s services are done at an authorized MINI dealer, by a MINI certified technician who has been specially trained by us, we can ensure that only original MINI parts will be used.
 In other words, your MINI will be maintained by our standards, which are, admittedly, higher than most.

 Even the most reliable vehicle may sometimes require attention.
 And for this, MINI provides a valuable 24-hour Roadside Assistance Program at no charge for every vehicle that falls within the new-vehicle warranty period.
 This service is available in all 50 states, Canada and Puerto Rico.
 Roadside Assistance and other owner benefits are available by calling (866) 646-4772.